JibuFilm/point_motion_lidar_importer/README.md

 - Blender 4.2+
 - Ouster SDK 0.16.1 wheel (see Installation)
-- PCAP and JSON metadata files from an Ouster sensor — both files must share the same name and be in the same folder
+- PCAP and JSON metadata files from an Ouster sensor *Both files must share the same name and be in the same folder

 ---